cmmr/hdf5lib/README.md

 -   **Includes High-Level API:** Provides the convenient HDF5 High-Level (HL) APIs, including H5LT (Lite), H5IM (Image), and H5TB (Table), alongside the core low-level API.

+-   **Flexible API Versioning:** Downstream packages can compile their code against a specific HDF5 API version (e.g., v1.14, v1.12).
+This allows developers to lock their package to a specific API, ensuring that future updates to `hdf5lib` do not introduce breaking changes.

 -   **Safe for Parallel Code:** Compiled with thread-safety enabled.
 This prevents data corruption and crashes by ensuring that library calls from multiple threads (e.g., via `RcppParallel`) are safely serialized.
     -   **Important:** Thread-safety is **only supported for the low-level HDF5 APIs** (e.g., `H5F...`, `H5D...`).
 The High-Level (HL) APIs (`H5LT`, `H5IM`, `H5TB`) are **not** thread-safe and should not be used in parallel code.
     -   This feature protects against concurrent access from multiple **threads**, not multiple **processes**.
 Accessing the same HDF5 file from different processes without a file locking mechanism can still lead to file corruption.